Claret-Srl/frontend/README.md

 ## License

-Home Assistant is open-source and Apache 2 licensed.
+Safegate Pro is open-source and Apache 2 licensed.
 Feel free to browse the repository, learn and reuse parts in your own projects.

-We use [BrowserStack](https://www.browserstack.com) to test Home Assistant on a large variety of devices.
+We use [BrowserStack](https://www.browserstack.com) to test Safegate Pro on a large variety of devices.